Peter-Ebert/Valli-Encoding/the-algorithm.md

 There and back again, decoding is complete.

-If you enjoyed that and would like to help me make more you could consider [Donating].
+If you enjoyed that and would like to help me make more you could consider [Supporting](https://github.com/Peter-Ebert/Valli-Encoding#support).
-More info in the [README].
+More info in the [README](README.md).